Let’s #OrangetheWorld

 The International Trade Centre supports #OrangetheWorld

-Each year, the United Nations coordinates a 16-day global campaign to raise awareness of gender-based violence.
-The campaign begins on 25 November, the International Day for the Elimination of Violence against Women, and runs through 10 December, Human Rights Day.
+Every year, the United Nations brings the world together for a 16-day campaign to raise awareness about gender-based violence.
+Starting on 25 November, the International Day for the Elimination of Violence against Women, and running through 10 December, Human Rights Day, the campaign highlights the urgent need for global action.
+Violence against women and girls remains one of the most pervasive human rights violations, cutting across borders, cultures, and communities.

 Activities throughout the 16 days centre on the UNiTE campaign, which calls on the entire UN system to work with governments, civil society, the private sector, and the media to join forces to end violence against women and girls.